Parking at SSP

 The ANPR system introduced on 1 May, 2017 records the number plates of all cars entering and leaving the two main Surrey Sports Park car parks.

-For any duration over 3 hours members will have to pay the tariff rate.
-E.g. 5 hours for a member is automatically £2.40
+For any duration over 5 hours members will have to pay the tariff rate.
+E.g. Up to 7 hours for a member is automatically £2.40.

-Any cars that leave the car park without completing payment will automatically incur a parking penalty notice of £100, reduced to £60 if paid within 14 days.
+Any cars that leave the car park without completing payment will automatically incur a parking penalty notice.

 All parking charge notices will be sent out through the post to the registered keeper of the vehicle.